Skip to main content

 The Diane Dawson Master's Scholarship

-Applicants should indicate they wish to be considered for funding via the Postgraduate Applicant Portal and be offered membership of the College; this is more likely if an applicant selects Corpus Christi as their first choice College.
+Applicants should apply for their course by the funding deadline and indicate they wish to be considered for funding via the Postgraduate Applicant Portal.
+Preference will be given to applicants who have selected Corpus Christi as their first choice College.

-The Diane Dawson Scholarship is awarded thanks to a legacy gift of and in memory of Diane Dawson, who was one of two female fellows to join the Fellowship in 1982.
+The Diane Dawson Scholarship is awarded thanks to a legacy gift of and in memory of Diane Dawson, who was one of the first two female academics to join the Fellowship.
 Her research was in public economics with particular reference to health economics.

 The Corpus Christi College and Judith E. Wilson MPhil Studentship in English